 About Me: I live with my Finnish wife in Glasgow and we spend as much time as we can exploring all that the city has to offer

 My name is Steven and I live in Glasgow with my wife Sonja.
 She is from Finland.
 That’s one of the best parts about University (where we met).
 You get to meet new people, from new places.
 Anything can happen.

 Much of my life revolves around music.
 If I am not listening to music I am writing music or reading about it.
 I go to a lot of concerts in Glasgow.

 I love board games and have friends round a lot to play all-day sessions of games such as Port Royale (check it out!) and whatever else we find out about from a regular event in a nearby cafe where people come and swap games for the day.

 We quite like sharing things overall, and get involved in fun ways of car-sharing, instead of buying one, and grow our own vegetables in a ‘community garden’ which lots of people use.
 It’s better for the environment to use only what you need, and reduce waste.
 We like to do our best to connect with nature and get out of the city when we can to enjoy the beautiful countryside.

 Oh, and I love pizza!

-I’m a Research Scientist working on a Cancer Medicines project – it is a partnership between a University and the NHS, which is quite common in Scotland
+My Work: I’m a Research Scientist working on a Cancer Medicines project – it is a partnership between a University and the NHS, which is quite common in Scotland

 My job involves working with a large team, with some people based at a University and others based at a Hospital.
 We meet regularly, sometimes at University, sometimes at the Hospital.